Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Lattice gauge-scalar model with a scalar field in the adjoint representation

 \subsection{Numerical simulations}

-The numerical simulation can be performed by updating link varables and scalar fields alternatly.
-For link variable $U_{x,\mu}$ we can apply the standard HMC algorithm.
-Whlie for scalar field we reparametrized the variable $\mathbf{\phi}_{x}$ $\in su(2)$ according to the adjoint-orbit representation:
+The numerical simulation can be performed by updating link variables and scalar fields alternately.
+For the link variable $U_{x,\mu}$ we can apply the standard Hamiltonian Monte Carlo (HMC) algorithm, while for scalar field $\bm{\phi}_{x}$ $\in su(2)-u(1)$ we apply the adjoint-orbit representation for the reparametrization :